Do Deer Eat Crepe Myrtle?

 Furthermore, the foliage of the crepe myrtle is lush and dense, providing an ideal cover for deer seeking shelter.
 The trees’ branches offer not only a haven from predators but also a cozy space to rest and relax.

-Read More Do Deer Eat Grass?
+Read More Do Deer Eat Peaches?
+Let's Find The Reason

 The crepe myrtle’s dense growth pattern allows deer to effortlessly blend into their surroundings, providing them with a sense of security and peace.